Ankr-network/ankr-docs/pages/staking/switch/overview.md

 When you redeem your stake, you receive your staked original assets plus the accumulated staking rewards.

 ### Supported tokens
-Currently, Ankr Switch supports switching between:
+Currently, Ankr Switch supports switching:
-* aAVAXb–ankrAVAX
+* aAVAXb–>ankrAVAX
-* aBNBb–ankrBNB
+* aBNBb–>ankrBNB
-* aETHb–ankrETH
+* aETHb–>ankrETH
-* aFTMb–ankrFTM
+* aFTMb–>ankrFTM
-* aMATICb–ankrMATIC
+* aMATICb–>ankrMATIC

 ## Why Ankr Switch?

 ### User's benefits

 Currently, the main benefit is that can switch your -b tokens for new ankr- tokens, for example, aAVAXb for ankrAVAX.
-The reason for this is that -b tokens are not actively supported by Ankr anymore, and we recommend you do the switch.
+The reason for this is that -b tokens are not actively supported by Ankr anymore, and we recommend you do the switch to keep your tokens liquid.

-Also, DeFi platforms are going to drop support for -b tokens and enable support for ankr- tokens, so all the more reasons for you to do the switch to maintain the liquidy of your Liquid Staking tokens.
+Also, DeFi platforms are going to drop support for -b tokens and enable support for ankr- tokens, so all the more reasons for you to do the switch to maintain the liquidity of your Liquid Staking tokens.